Netarts Bay: Sediment input and erosion

-Rates of sedimentation average to the bay average nearly 2500 tons annually.
+Annually, around 2500 tons of sediment are deposited into the bay.
 An observed 10% decrease in mean high water volume between 1957 and 1969 in conjunction with high sedimentation rates suggests that the bay is gradually filling with sediment over time.
-LIDAR data have shown the strong erosional response of the Netarts Littoral Cell (a 14-km long stretch of beach tucked between the neighboring Cape Meares and Cape Lookout Headlands) to ENSO (El Niño Southern Oscillation) forcing.
+LIDAR data has shown the strong erosional response of the Netarts Littoral Cell (a 14-km long stretch of beach tucked between the neighboring Cape Meares and Cape Lookout Headlands) to ENSO (El Niño Southern Oscillation) forcing.
 During strong El Niño events (e.g. 1997–98), as much as 70,000 cubic meters of sand can be transported.
 Waves propagating from the southwest erode the southern portion of the spit and transport sediment northward, resulting in northward movement of the bay inlet.
 This erosion-deposition pattern is amplified by rip currents that create erosional "hot spots" along the spit.
 Cape Lookout State Park, situated within one of these hotspots, is subject to this intense erosional forcing.